ChrisPenner/ChrisPenner.github.io/site/drafts/restricting-monads.md

   | WriteLine String
   deriving (Show)

--- | We can implement a dummy interpreter that simply records the commands -- the program would run. instance ReadWrite (Writer [Command]) where readLine = tell [ReadLine] *> pure "Simulated User Input" writeLine msg = tell [WriteLine msg]
+-- | We can implement an instance which runs a dummy interpreter that simply records the commands -- the program wants to run, without actually executing anything for real. instance ReadWrite (Writer [Command]) where readLine = tell [ReadLine] *> pure "Simulated User Input" writeLine msg = tell [WriteLine msg]